prujaka/extsgn-2d/README.md

 * `make` to compile the project with the optimization flags for faster computations
 * `make run` to run execute the code
 * `make clean` to remove all the `.mod` and bin files.
+* `make contour_plot` to plot a full 2D contour plot
+* `make plot` to plot a horizontal 1D cross-section of the solution.